data-edu/tidyLPA/cran-comments.md

 # CRAN comments

+## Comments to maintainer

+This was in response to feedback on our last submission; we corrected the URLs.

 ## Test environments
 * local local Windows 10 install, R 3.6.1
 * local OS X install, R 3.5.1